MJK-heejun/Simple-Piano/README.md

-Hello World
+Simple Piano
 ===========

-This is a super simple hello world application.
-It uses a TextView to display a plain old hello world message via a string resource.
+This is a simple Xamarin piano application.
+Simply tab a key to play.